ColinIndieDev/CPLibrary/README.md

 > Use shadow map to draw shadows into the scene (value has not to be given as a parameter)

 ### Drawing text
-`void DrawText(glm::vec2 position, float scale, std::string text, Color color);`
+`void DrawText(glm::vec2 pos, float scale, std::string text, Color color);`
 > Draw text on the screen

-`void DrawTextShadow(glm::vec2 position, glm::vec2 shadowOffset, float scale, std::string text, Color color, Color shadowColor);`
+`void DrawTextShadow(glm::vec2 pos, glm::vec2 shadowOff, float scale, std::string text, Color color, Color shadowColor);`
 > Draw text with shadow

 `void ShowDetails(); `